 Colorado Revised Statutes use a legal concept known as equitable division.
 This doesn’t reference a clean split of half and half.
 It refers to what the Court believes is a just and equitable split of the assets between the spouses.
 Spouses also have the option of coming to a settlement agreement on their own regarding this matter as well.

-Tax implications come as part of the package of a High-Net worth divorce.
-While settlement is encouraged in a High-Net worth divorce so that more of your assets can be preserved, the tax implications involved are often harsh without proper planning and an experienced attorney.
-During a High-Net worth divorce, you and your attorney must consider:
+Tax implications come as part of the package of a high asset divorce.
+While settlement is encouraged in a high asset divorce so that more of your assets can be preserved, the tax implications involved are often harsh without proper planning and an experienced attorney.
+During a high asset divorce, you and your Denver high asset divorce attorney must consider:

 - How your change in tax filing status will impact you